 PMHC files income tax returns in U.S. Federal and various state jurisdictions.
-PMHC is under continuous audit by the Internal Revenue Service (IRS) and is audited periodically by some state taxing authorities.
-The IRS is currently examining PMHC's tax returns for the years ended December 31, 2013 through 2018.
-In Q4 2023, the Company was notified that the exam for tax years ended December 31, 2019, 2020, and 2021 would commence in January 2024.
+PMHC is under continuous audit by the IRS and is audited periodically by some state taxing authorities.
+The IRS is currently examining PMHC's tax returns for the years ended December 31, 2013 through 2022.
 The exam of the Federal tax returns through tax years ended December 31, 2012 has been completed and certain issues are under appeals.
 The State of California is auditing the tax year ended December 31, 2009 and certain issues are under protest.
 The Company does not expect the current Federal and California audits to result in any material assessments.